globalcosmos/neptoon/docs/user-guide/process-with-config/process-config.md

 ### Raw Neutron Quality Control Parameters

+Here we conduct spike detection to account for problems in the raw count rate.

+!!! note "Future Update"
+    - The spike detection algorithm will be changed in a future update so watch this space...

 | Parameter | Required | Type | Example | Description |
 |-----------|----------|------|---------|-------------|
 | spike_uni_lof.periods_in_calculation | Yes | integer | `12` | Number of time periods used in Local Outlier Factor calculation |
 | spike_uni_lof.threshold | Yes | float | `2.0` | Threshold value for spike detection using LOF algorithm |

 ### Corrected Neutron Quality Control Parameters

+These are some quality checks we do on corrected neutrons based on the literature.

+N0 is the theoretical maximum count rate at the site so anything above this is considered an error (plus 7.5% as explained in Köhli et al., 2021).

+Below 30% of N0 is equivelant to a body of water - so would also be error.

+It's recommended to not touch this section unless your experimenting.

 | Parameter | Required | Type | Example | Description |
 |-----------|----------|------|---------|-------------|